Insights and recommendations of African stakeholders on biocontrol technologies for malaria control

 Stakeholder Insights on Gene Drive Technologies

-<p>Since 2020, we have conducted in-depth conversations with hudreds of key stakeholders across Africa about malaria, challenges faced in controlling it, and on whether or not - and how gene drives modified mosquties might fit within the ongoing efforts to control and eliminate this disease.
-Below are some of the key findings from our efforts:&nbsp;</p>
+Since 2020, we have conducted in-depth conversations with hudreds of key stakeholders across Africa about malaria, challenges faced in controlling it, and on whether or not - and how gene drives modified mosquties might fit within the ongoing efforts to control and eliminate this disease.
+Below are some of the insights from stakeholders across Africa:

 • Malaria continues to pose a significant public health threat across Africa, particularly among vulnerable populations.